What's in play in Washington after Florida school shooting

 Congress is likely to direct new funds to mental health under a 2016-passed law that authorizes money to move forward for the first time this year.

 Some states have laws allowing police to temporarily seize guns from people reported to be dangerous.
-Trump has not expressed opinions on the idea.
-There is not currently a broadly backed push in Congress to create similar laws at the federal level.
+Trump said he supports the concept.
+There is some work in Congress to create incentives for more states to adopt the laws.

 Students who survived the Florida shooting, gun control groups and many Democrats want a federal ban on semiautomatic rifles, sometimes called assault rifles.
 There was a federal ban on assault-style weapons from 1994-2004, but there is little support for a renewed ban among Republicans.

-Trump has not discussed it.
+Trump has not expressed an opinion, but encouraged a bipartisan group of lawmakers to look at proposals from Democrats.

-Trump has expressed concern that children are exposed to too much violence in movies and videogames, but has not made any specific proposals on the topic.
+Trump has expressed concern that children are exposed to too much violence in movies and videogames, and said ratings systems should be improved.

-Reporting by Roberta Rampton, Richard Cowan and Susan Cornwell; Editing by Kevin Drawbaugh and Frances Kerry
+Reporting by Roberta Rampton; Additional reporting by Richard Cowan and Susan Cornwell; Editing by Kevin Drawbaugh, Frances Kerry and Leslie Adler